"Implicit Bias Insights as Preconditions to Structural Change,"by john powell & Rachel Godsil September/October 2011 issue of Poverty & Race

 The final argument Banks and Ford’s article seems to raise is that using the language of implicit bias— if it is possible that hidden bias is in fact at play—is somehow a form of political pandering that lets racists off the hook.
 We disagree.
 The fact that our nation has adopted such a powerful sense that anti-discrimination and equality of race are necessary attributes of our fundamental values is deeply important.
 To allow people to maintain a self-concept as egalitarian —but to challenge behavior and structural conditions that are inconsistent with those values—is the only route to progress.
 Saying bias is implicit does not rob us of our moral obligation to act—just as structures that unintentionally create racialized outcomes require a social response.
 Continuing to argue about “hidden” racism will keep us locked in a polarized debate that is ultimately impossible to win.

-Rachel Godsil is the Eleanor Bontecou Professor of Law at Seton Hall Univ.
-Law School and the Director of Research to the American Values Institute.
+Rachel Godsil is a Professor of Law at Seton Hall University and Director of Research and Co-Founder of Perception Institute Rachel.firstname.lastname@example.org